fedorareis/SAA-App/README.md

 The ```cdti``` application provides a simple graphical view into the current simulation state.
 The CDTI is meant to help in debugging the simulation, as well as providing a more understandable look into the end result of the correlation algorithm.
 The CDTI does not need to be running, and is an optional component.

 #### Use Cases
-The major use case for the Saa Application is to provide a framework for analyzing, testing, and comparing correlation algorithms.
-Most research work with the application will occur in the saa-application.
+The major use case for the SAA application is to provide a framework for analyzing, testing, and comparing correlation algorithms.
+Most research work with this application will occur in the saa-application.
 The test server and CDTI provide tools for analyzing the research done.

 #### Target Users
-The target users for Version 0.1.0 A are testers, and team members.
-This version is not meant as a public release, but an early preview to ensure that the software runs successfully.
+The target users for Version 0.1.0 A are testers and team members.
+This version is not meant as a public release, but it is an early preview to ensure that the software runs successfully.
 Several large features are missing from this release, the most glaring being a good correlation algorithm.

 ### Section 2: Installation and Dependencies
 To download project dependencies and build the application, run ```./build.sh``` from the home folder.

- > Note, this script is still in early alpha.
+ > Note, this script is still in alpha.
 If you experience problems, please contact the project maintainers with your error log.

 The SAA application relies on the following dependencies: